 Once all caulk is removed, use a cloth or sponge and a household cleaner to clean the surfaces.
-Thoroughly rinse away the cleaner using a damp rag, then let the surfaces dry completely before moving on to applying the new caulk.
+Thoroughly rinse away the cleaner using a damp rag, then let the surfaces dry completely before applying the new caulk.

-- Tip: Some pros like to cover the surfaces on either side of the joint with painter's tape.
-After caulk is applied, the tape can be pulled away, creating sharp edges to the caulk bead.
+Some pros like to cover the surfaces on either side of the joint with painter's tape.
+After the caulk is applied, the tape can be pulled away, creating sharp edges to the caulk bead.

 Apply an even, continuous bead of caulk along the joint, drawing the tip of the tube slowly along the gap while applying even pressure to the tube.
 Make sure the gap is full of caulk, but don't worry if the caulk bead is not yet fully smooth.